Understanding Rural Non-Emergent Emergency Department Use

 Research indicates that rural residents use the emergency department (ED) at higher rates than their urban counterparts, with recent analyses indicating that this rural-urban difference has been increasing.
 Additional studies suggest that rural residents are more likely to visit the ED for a non-emergent reasons.
 However, the reasons for these higher rates remain unclear.
 This difference could be the result of rural primary care access barriers, including availability of after-hours care, or could be related to lower education or other factors affecting knowledge of appropriate healthcare use.

-This study will use the 2014-2017 Medical Expenditure Panel Survey to analyze the factors associated with rural versus urban residents' non-emergent ED use.
+This study used the 2014-2017 Medical Expenditure Panel Survey to analyze the factors associated with rural versus urban residents' non-emergent ED use.

 Publications